This page tells you about MRI scans. You can find the following information

 When you are ready, the radiographer will take you into the scanning room.
 You will need to lie down on the MRI couch.
 Most MRI scans are done with you lying on your back.
 You have to lie as still as you can, but breathe normally.
 Your radiographer will explain any instructions beforehand.
 You may have to hold your breath at points during the scan so that you move as little as possible.
 Any movement can blur the scan.

 The radiographer may offer you ear plugs or headphones to wear.
 MRI scans are very noisy.
 The noise is like a loud clanging inside the cylinder and it goes on throughout the scan.
 The radiographers prefer that you wear some sort of ear protection to protect your hearing and for your own comfort.
-And if you wear headphones, you can listen to music while the scan is going on.
+And you may be able to listen to music while the scan is going on.

 When the scan is over, the radiographer will come back into the room and help you down from the couch.

-An MRI scan can take anything from half an hour to an hour and a half.
+An MRI scan can take anything from 30 minutes to an hour and a half.
 Lying still for that long can be uncomfortable.
 If you are getting stiff and need to move, tell the radiographers through the intercom.
 It is very important to keep as still as you can, otherwise parts of the scan may have to be done again and may take longer.
 You should be able to go home as soon as the scan is over.

 Some people feel a bit claustrophobic (closed in) when they are having a scan.
-If you think you are likely to feel this way, tell the radiographers before the day of your scan.
+If you think you are likely to feel this way, contact the MRI department before the day of your scan.
 If necessary, you can have a tablet or injection to calm you.
-If you need a sedative, it needs to be organised in advance so if you think you'll need one, do ring the department as soon as your appointment comes through.
 If your radiographers know that you are nervous, they will take extra care in making sure you are comfortable and understand what is going on.
 Keeping your eyes closed sometimes helps.
-Or you can take in some favourite music that the radiographers can play through your headphones to help pass the time.
+And in some centres it may be possible for you to take in some favourite music that the radiographers can play through your headphones to help pass the time.

 MRI is very safe because of the checklist you fill in beforehand.
 There are some people who cannot have an MRI but the checklist will make sure this is picked up.
 The scan uses magnetism, so metal will affect it.
 If you have certain types of metal surgical clips, metal pins or plates or a pacemaker inside your body, you cannot have an MRI scan.

-Very, very rarely, someone has an allergic reaction to the contrast medium injection.
+Very rarely, someone has an allergic reaction to the injection of dye.
 The reaction most often starts with sweating, rash and difficulty breathing.
 The doctors and radiographers will know what to do if you have this type of reaction.

-Generally you won't be given an MRI scan if you are pregnant, but it can be done if absolutely necessary.
+Generally you won't be given an MRI scan if you are pregnant, particularly during the first 3 months, but it can be done if absolutely necessary.
+Contact the MRI department before your appointment if you are pregnant or breast feeding.

 It can take time for test results to come through.
 How long will depend on why you are having the scan.
 Usually, a specialist in MRI sees the scan and dictates a report to be typed up.
 The report is then sent to your specialist, who gives the results to you.
 If your GP has sent you for the test, the results will be sent directly to the GP surgery.

 Understandably, waiting for results can make you anxious.
 It usually takes a couple of weeks for the results to come through.
-If your doctor needed the results urgently, it would have been noted on the scan request form and the results will be ready sooner than that.
+If your doctor needs the results urgently, they will make a note of this on the scan request form and the results will be ready sooner.
 Try to remember to ask your doctor how long you should expect to wait for the results when you are first asked to go for the test.
-If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary to check if they are back.
+If it is not an emergency, and you have not heard a couple of weeks after your test, ring your doctor's secretary or GP to check if they are back.

 Question about cancer?
 Contact our information nurse team